hortonew/scaficionado/README.md

 A scaffolding tool to create repeatable project structure using files and scripts from local or remote repositories.

 - Files ending in .tera will get templated using [tera](https://crates.io/crates/tera), otherwise they'll just get copied.
 - Files will get generated into a directory called "generated" in the root of where it's called.
+- Hooks (shell scripts) can be called before and after each scaffold

 ## Prerequisites